jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

             ['__add__', '__class__', '__contains__', [918 chars]ill']
         )

-  the terminal shows a SyntaxError_
+  and the terminal shows a SyntaxError_

   .. code-block:: python